WennderSantos/marsexplorer/README.md

 # Business decisions
 I assumed some business definitions by myself.
 In a team, these definitions should be decided together with team members.

-* If an instruction result in an invalid position, the instructions of that explorer will be terminated with a result: Invalid position CURRENT_POSITION
+* If an instruction result in an invalid position, the instructions of that explorer will be terminated with a result: Invalid position CURRENT_POSITION: **Ex: Invalid position -1 3 N**

-* In the input data, are considerer be valid explorer data a group of two lines containing the explorer position and its instructions.
+* Are considered to be valid explorer data: a group of two lines containing the explorer position and its instructions.
 If any of these data is missing, the program will not create the explorer.

-* If the input file contains invalid data, the program will stop with a error messaging indication what happens.
+* If the input file contains invalid data, the program will stop with an error messaging indicating what happens.

 # Other apps
 I have two variations of this program.
 The first one is written in Haskell, you can see it [here](https://github.com/WennderSantos/turtlechallange).
 The other one is also written in Clojure and expose a web api, you can see it [here](https://github.com/WennderSantos/robotsanddinosaurs).